jain40470/AgentVerse/readme.md

-# LG_AgentVerse
+# AgentVerse

-**LG_AgentVerse** is a web application that leverages LangGraph agents to create a variety of interactive use cases.
+**AgentVerse** is a web application that leverages LangGraph agents to create a variety of interactive use cases.
 Built with a FastAPI backend and a React frontend, it demonstrates different agent functionalities such as a basic chatbot and many more.

 ## 🚀 Features